 The student is also given the opportunity to demonstrate keyboard skills and performance ability for a qualified judge.
 Although this is not graded, the student does receive the written comments of the judge and a pin in recognition of participation.
 Students may choose to take only the theory exam or to participate in the full program.
 There are no rules governing age and levels.

 HOW TO ORDER MATERIALS

 Teachers may register students at any of the MAP sites; use a separate registration form for each place and send it to the local chair.
 Fees are non-refundable and non-transferable to a different date.
 Be sure to note the deadlines for submission.

 Teachers entering students in the audition are expected to assist on audition day.
 Please indicate your preferred time on the registration form.
-(A teacher registering students in two places need only volunteer in one of them.)
+A teacher registering students in multiple locations needs to volunteer in all locations.